chrislo27/RhythmHeavenRemixEditor/.github/ISSUE_TEMPLATE.md

 * [ ] This issue specifically has something to do with RHRE2
 * [ ] I have attempted to [look for similar issues](https://github.com/chrislo27/RhythmHeavenRemixEditor/issues?utf8=%E2%9C%93&q=is%3Aissue)
 already
+* [ ] I have discussed this issue on the Discord server

 ### Description
 [insert description of the issue]